 appears to still be on the Museum of the Bible payroll. was affiliated in some respect with the Museum of the Bible through 2017 [Update: See Mike Holmes’s comment below].
 What was news to me was Carroll’s suggestion that Oxford was a source of the mummy masks that he was purchasing (his usual practice in describing provenance in these more recent videos is to say the material comes from “families” looking to sell things).

 Scott Carroll has also suggested that Professor Obbink offered at least one artifact from the Egypt Exploration Society’s collection for sale (the Oxyrhynchus papyrus P.Oxy 83.5345, a fragment of the Gospel According to Mark).
-Professor Obbink and the Egypt Exploration Society have both denied Carroll’s claims in regard to that papyrus.
+Professor Obbink and the Egypt Exploration Society have both denied Carroll’s claims in regard to that papyrus. [[Update 9 July 2019: Mike Holmes has provided documents that suggest Professor Obbink allegedly offered at least four items in the Egypt Exploration Society’s collection for sale to Hobby Lobby.
+And, according to Museum of the Bible records, Professor Obbink legally sold other manuscripts to the Green family.]]
 Now we would seem to be in a similar situation with regard to the Green Collection mummy masks, in that all we really have connecting the Green Collection masks to Oxford is the word of Scott Carroll.
 And once again, it is the Green Collection and the Museum of the Bible that could shed light on these questions by offering some transparency in their acquisition records for these artifacts.